-When a death occurs because of another person’s negligence or wrongful conduct, the surviving family members suddenly find themselves faced with immediate expenses and a future of financial uncertainty, coupled with the pain, frustration, anger and other emotions that come from losing a loved one in a needless, preventable tragedy.
-The attorneys at the Law Offices of J.J.
-Talbott in Pensacola understand the difficulties that spouses and children face when they lose a spouse or parent.
+When a death occurs because of another person’s negligence or wrongful conduct, the surviving family members suddenly find themselves faced with immediate expenses and a future of financial uncertainty, coupled with the pain, frustration, anger, and other emotions that come from losing a loved one in a needless, preventable tragedy.
+The attorneys at the Law Offices of Talbott, Lampert, and Stoner, P.A. in Pensacola understand the difficulties that spouses and children face when they lose a spouse or parent.
 Our lawyers also understand what it takes to recover the compensation they need to move forward.
 We help families in Florida and Alabama recover appropriate compensation under their state’s wrongful death laws.

 Recovering for Expenses and Loss in Florida Wrongful Death Matters